-The port-channel number for the vPC peer link interfaces is derived from the vpc domain.
+The port-channel number for the vPC peer link interfaces is derived from the vpc domain; this means that the vPC peer link port-channel number must match the vPC domain ID, and that the vPC domain ID cannot match any other port-channel number.
 The ToRs are paired with each other based on their corresponding vpc_peer_link addresses.